alchemyplatform/alchemy-sdk-js/README.md

 - `summarizeNftAttributes()`: Get the summary of attribute prevalence for all NFTs in a contract.
 - `searchContractMetadata()`: Search for a keyword across metadata of all ERC-721 and ERC-1155 smart contracts.

-### Using `BaseNft` and `Nft`

-The SDK currently uses the `BaseNft` and `Nft` classes to represent NFTs returned by the Alchemy.
-The `BaseNft` object does not hold any metadata information and only contains the NFT contract and token ID.
-The `Nft` object additionally contains the NFT metadata, token URI information, and media.

-By default, the SDK will return the `Nft` object.
-You can optionally choose to fetch the `BaseNft` object instead by setting the `omitMetadata` parameter to `true`.
-The SDK documentation describes the different parameter and response interfaces in more detail.

 ### Pagination

 The Alchemy NFT endpoints return 100 results per page.
 To get the next page, you can pass in the `pageKey` returned by